ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Inspector Parameters

- * **Highlight On Touch:** The object will only highlight when a controller touches it if this is checked.
  * **Touch Highlight Color:** The colour to highlight the object when it is touched.
 This colour will override any globally set colour (for instance on the `VRTK_InteractTouch` script).
  * **Allowed Touch Controllers:** Determines which controller can initiate a touch action.
  * **Hide Controller On Touch:** Optionally override the controller setting.